 Once all tickets are sold, pull a letter out of a hat and you have your winner!

 A variation on this is to offer three prizes – one main prize and two token prizes.
-Have a large range of three letter words in a bucket.
+Have a large range of three-letter words in a bucket.
 The winners are then drawn – the first letter is the main winner, and the other two letters get the token prizes.
 For example, if ‘Cat’ is drawn, the holder of the ‘C’ ticket wins the main prize, and ‘A’ and ‘T’ get the token prizes.

 The key to this one is keeping everything sharp and short.
 Have one person (preferably on a microphone) spruiking the tickets, and a couple of runners to sell them and collect the money.
 This activity should be knocked over in 10 minutes, making it an ideal filler activity for a trivia night or a lunchtime fundraiser.

-Instead of using plain printed letters for tickets, why not get all creative and bake alphabet cookies!!!
+For a twist, instead of using plain printed letters for tickets, why not get all creative and bake alphabet cookies!!!
 That way, everyone gets a prize!

 If you do multiple rounds, use different colour icing for each one.